 2. Slow down the customer journey in the store

+You should also place a large, eye-catching display at the store entrance.
 Customers will decide very quickly whether they like what they see, and placing key products at the front of the store can help them make this decision.
 By stopping the customer at the store entrance, retailers can encourage them to travel further into the space.

 3. Mark out the customer pathway around the store